kalyaniyaganti9/JURASSIC_EXPERIENCE/README.md

 # JURASSIC_EXPERIENCE
 A React web app which allows users to schedule their tour visits in the fictional Jurassic world.

-A Multi user Web App using React and express framework which allows users to schedule their tours in Jurassic World.
-It implements bcryptjs, a hashing algorithm for user authentication, Express-session for session implementation.
+This Multi user Web App built using React and express framework which allows users to schedule their tours in Jurassic World.
+It implements bcryptjs, a hashing algorithm for user authentication and Express-session for session implementation.
 Used libraries like NeDB, a javascript database to handle JSON data and Mocha test framework for testing the application during the development.
 ### To Launch this app one has to follow the below steps
 1. Install Nodejs
 2. Install git